Need to know

 Double rooms from $571.45 (OMR220), excluding tax at 17 per cent.

 Rates include a buffet and hot à la carte breakfast and a daily-changing, three-course table d'hôte dinner.

 Oman’s rich traditions and ethnic influences are evident in the hotel, decorated with copper ornaments, initricate mandoos chests and fort-like doors.
 In nearby Bahla village, potter Mohammad and his son throw the eye-catching ceramics dotted around the lobby, lounges and library.

 At the hotel

-Spa, gym, lounge, library, board games, free WiFi throughout.
+Spa, gym, lounge, library, children's play centre, board games, free WiFi throughout.
 In rooms: flatscreen TV, minibar, free bottled water, tea and coffee, Alila bath products.